 They may take a tissue sample (biopsy) of the abnormal area of your vulva and send it to a pathology lab for testing.

-If your examination suggest you may have vulval cancer, your doctor will refer you to an oncologist who specialises in this type of cancer straight away.
+If your examination and test results suggest you may have vulval cancer, your doctor will refer you to an oncologist who specialises in this type of cancer straight away.

 Treatment for vulvar cancer depends on the extent of the cancer.
 It may include: